More than 15,000 already without power as Barry approaches

 BATON ROUGE - Thousands of people have lost power in the capital area Saturday morning as the region is bracing for Tropical Storm Barry.

-Demco says about 1,000 more people are affected between Livingston and East Feliciana Parishes.
+Demco says about 1,000 more people are affected between Livingston and Ascension Parishes.

 There is no estimated time for when power might be restored.